top of page

 5. Rinse well.
 DO NOT ALLOW SOAP TO DRY ON SURFACE.
 Wash in sections if necessary.

 6. Rinse THOROUGHLY until the water sheets off and there are no bubbles or areas where the water beads up.
-If there are, rewash the door.
+If there are, rewash the door as that means there is still contamination on the door.
 Complete and thorough rinsing is very important.

 7. Let dry and recheck door.
 Make sure there is no cleaner or other contaminants left on the surface.
 Check the top of the roll-up doors to make sure that no greasy dirt ran down on the door.
 If it has, the residue must be removed before coating and can be cleaned off with a clean microfiber and plain water.